Prahara: Timing

 The concept of prahar originated where the lengths of the day and night were based on actual, observable sunrise and sunset.
 The four praharas of the day start at sunrise, and the four praharas of the night at sunset.
 If the location is near the equator, where day and night are the same length year round, the praharas of the day and the praharas of the night will be of equal length (three hours each).
 In other regions, where the relative length of day and night varies according to the season, the praharas of the day will be longer or shorter than the praharas of the night.

-Contemporary discussions of prahara often use 7:00 am (the time of sunrise at the equator and at the equinoxes) as a theoretical fixed point of reference for mapping out the praharas at three-hour intervals (7-10, 10-1, etc.).
+Contemporary discussions of prahara often use 7:00 am (the time of sunrise at the equator and at the equinoxes) as a theoretical fixed point of reference for mapping out the praharas at three-hour intervals (7-10, 10–1, etc.).
 This scheme is a useful pedagogical tool and an efficient way of applying the concept of prahara in a technological "clock" culture.
-However, it's important to realize that this rigid schema most likely does not capture the original application of prahara.
+However, this rigid schema most likely does not capture the original application of prahara.
 In a traditional, non-technological culture, the length of day and night are based on observable sunrise and sunset.
 The day, which starts at sunrise and ends at sunset, is divided into four praharas of equal length; and, the night, which starts at sunset and ends at sunrise, is also divided into four equal watches.
 During the summer, when the days are longer than the nights, the praharas of the day will be longer than the praharas of the night, and vice versa during the winter.

 The question of how to handle the praharas when days and nights are unequal in length is critical for timing the performance of ragas, since each raga is ideally performed during a certain prahara.

+Based on the contemporary operational concept of prahara based on the hour or time of day the following scheme has been in use for sometime in performing rituals in most of India east of Bengal: